-This written notification of preliminary eligibility may be mailed to the applicant by first class mail or via electronic transmission.
-Upon request from a person with a disability information on their application.
-Failure to respond by the specified deadline will result in their application being withdrawn from the waitlist.
+This written notification of preliminary eligibility may be mailed to the applicant by first class mail or via electronic transmission. ex. email, portal access.
+Upon request from a person with a disability, the information will be distributed to the applicant in an accessible format.

 Applicants are required to inform CMHA, in writing, of any address change.
-Applicants are also required to respond to requests from CMHA to update
+Applicants are also required to respond to requests from CMHA to update information on their application.
+Failure to respond by the specified deadline will result in their application being withdrawn from the waitlist.